Graph Condensation for Inductive Node Representation Learning

 We condense the original graph with $N$ nodes into a synthetic graph with $N'=r{N}$ ($0<r<1$) nodes, where $r$ is the reduction ratio of synthetic nodes to original nodes.
 For the choices of condensation ratio $r$, we choose $r$ of Pubmed to be \{0.16\%, 0.32\%\}, i.e., \{50\%, 100\%\} of its label size considering its sparse label rate.
 As the nodes in the training set are all labeled in Flickr and Reddit, we choose $r$ as \{0.1\%, 0.5\%\}.

 Each method's performance is evaluated using three criteria: test set accuracy (ACC), average inference time per batch (Time), and average memory usage (Memory).

 \textbf{Hyper-parameters and implementation}.
-The hyper-parameters used in synthetic graph generation follow the conventional graph condensation and others are searched by the grid search method.
-For all datasets, we use 2-layer models, and the learning rate for updating mapping matrix ${\bf M}$ (line 15 in Algorithm \ref{al}) is 0.1. $\epsilon$ in Eq. \eqref{map} is set as 1e-5. $\alpha$ and $\beta$ are searched from \{0, 0.01, 0.1, 1, 10, 100, 1000\} to balance the losses which differ significantly in magnitude.
+The hyper-parameters used in synthetic graph generation follow the conventional graph condensation and {others are searched by the grid search method on the validation set to identify the highest validation set accuracy for testing.} For all datasets, we use 2-layer models, and the learning rate for updating mapping matrix ${\bf M}$ (line 15 in Algorithm \ref{al}) is 0.1. $\epsilon$ in Eq. \eqref{map} is set as 1e-5. $\alpha$ and $\beta$ are searched from \{0, 0.01, 0.1, 1, 10, 100, 1000\} to balance the losses which differ significantly in magnitude.
 The number of epochs for Pubmed, Flickr, and Reddit are set as {3000, 4000, 4000}, respectively.